 |Large SUV||Tahoe, Yukon, Expedition||+$150-175|

-Transporting Trucks can also vary in size and configuration.
+The cost to ship a regular truck will cost anywhere from $300 to $1800 throughout the continental U.S. Transporting Trucks can also vary in size and configuration when using the calculator to get a price.
 You could have a small first generation Ranger, or an F-350 Dually.
 Both are totally different and will pull a totally different shipping quote.
 A very large truck will have the steepest increase for size and weight, as they are very heavy and long.
 How much it will cost you will vary greatly from small to big.

 |Type of Truck||Examples||Increase|